-Selecting an appropriate entry point is essential for a good surgical outcome.
+The correct entry point is essential for a good surgical outcome.
 Take care during entry point creation to avoid any unintended prolongation of surgery time, bone or soft tissue damage.
 Ensure to avoid slipping on bone during usage of opening instruments.

 The entry point should be monitored under image intensification.
-Insert the Precision $\operatorname{Pin}^{\mathsf{TM}}$ at the entry point approximatively 2-3cm into the bone.
+Insert the Precision $Pin^{\text{m}}$ at the entry point approximatively 2-3cm into the bone.